 Buffets are still popular in Las Vegas.
 Open for breakfast, lunch and dinner, the average buffet features about 45 food selections per meal including salads, fruits, roast beef, baked ham, roast turkey, vegetables and a variety of desserts.
 Several properties are taking their buffet experiences to the next level.
 Purchase the "Take 2 Buffet Pass" and enjoy both the Excalibur and Luxor Buffets all day for only $32 per guest.
 Offering a savings of more than $20 off regular pricing, the value package includes VIP buffet line passes and unlimited reentry privileges.

-In addition to classes on the Strip, there are off-Strip cooking schools as well, such as Le Cordon Bleu College of Culinary Arts Las Vegas.
+In addition to classes on the Strip, Las Vegas has an outpost of the world's largest hospitality education institution, Le Cordon Bleu College of Culinary Arts Las Vegas.
 Classes cover the culinary gamut, ranging from vegetarian cuisine to Thai to Southwest Thanksgiving.
 Classes are limited in size and available on a first-come, first-serve basis.
-Las Vegas is now home to a one-of-a-kind pastry school.
-The new hands-on experience will allow anyone to work alongside a world champion pastry chef to create colorful, edible, life-size pastry or chocolate art.
+Las Vegas is also home to a one-of-a-kind pastry school.
+The hands-on experience pairs students with a world champion pastry chef to create colorful, edible, life-size pastry or chocolate art.
 The School of Pastry Design is the

 creation of celebrity chef and TV culinary artist Chris Hanmer, the youngest world pastry team champion ever, and one of the few such champions to come from the United States.